rjohnsen/threathunting-book/content/about/faq.md

 Please use this material for educational purposes.
 If you do, I appreciate a heads-up.
 I am always interested in knowing where my content ends up and how it is being used.

-However, the content is not free to modify, republish, redistribute in bulk, commercialize, or present as your own work.
+However, the content is not free to modify, republish, redistribute in bulk, commercialise, or present as your own work.

 The following usage rules apply: